alanbbond/virtualnasfic2020/dealers.md

 ## How are you going to have a virtual Dealer Room?
 How is that even going to work?

 We are planning our virtual Dealer Room experience to be 2 parts; a website gallery and collection of links and a dedicated Discord channel for the convention weekend.
 The first will allow attendees to see a curated list of dealers and how to contact them for transactions and questions; the second will allow dealers a chance to chat online via text, audio, or webcam with attendees during core dealer hours.
+Hours in the Discord will be Saturday 11am to 3pm.

 ## How much will this cost dealers?